Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Detailed description of datasets

 \section{Detailed description of datasets}

-We choose $\gT$ (\resp $\gT'$) on a regular grid in $[0, T]$ (\resp $[0, T']$) with a given temporal resolution and fix $T'=2T$.
-We provide further details on the choice of these parameters and other experimental parameters, such as the number of observed trajectories.
+We choose $\gT$ (\resp $\gT'$) on a regular grid in $[0, T]$ (\resp $[0, T']$) with a given temporal resolution and fix $T'=2T + \delta t$, where $\delta t$ is the step size of the temporal grid.
+Hence, we always consider 10 consecutive frames for \textit{In-t} and 10 more for \textit{Out-t}.
+The range of $T$ depends on the nature of the dataset.
+We provide below further details on the choice of these parameters and other experimental parameters, such as the number of observed trajectories.

 \paragraph{2D Wave equation \textnormal{(\textit{Wave})}.} It is a second-order PDE:

 where $u$ is a function of the displacement at each point in space \wrt the rest position, $c\in \R_+^*$ is the speed of wave traveling.
 We transform the equation to a first-order form, considering the input $v_t = \parentheses*{u_t, \pd{u_t}{t}}$, so that the dimension of $v_t(x)$ at each point $x\in\Omega$ is $n=2$.